responsive-sk/hdm-boot/docs/ORBIT_IMPLEMENTATION.md

-# MVA Bootstrap Orbit Implementation
+# HDM Boot Orbit Implementation

 **Complete documentation of our Laravel Orbit-inspired content management system**

 ## 🎯 Overview

-MVA Bootstrap implements a **Laravel Orbit-inspired** file-based content management system that combines the elegance of Eloquent-like APIs with the performance and flexibility of hybrid storage.
+HDM Boot implements a **Laravel Orbit-inspired** file-based content management system that combines the elegance of Eloquent-like APIs with the performance and flexibility of hybrid storage.

 ### What is Laravel Orbit?

 [Laravel Orbit](https://github.com/ryangjchandler/orbit) by Ryan Chandler is a flat-file driver for Eloquent models, allowing you to use Eloquent models with Markdown files instead of a database.

-### MVA Bootstrap Enhancement
+### HDM Boot Enhancement

 Our implementation **enhances** the Orbit concept with: